JuliaDataScience/JuliaDataScience/contents/data_vis_makie_layouts.md

 @sco JDS.complex_layout_double_axis()
 ```

-So, now our `Colorbar` needs to be horizontal and the bar ticks need to be in the lower part.
+So, now our `Colorbar` is horizontal and the bar ticks are in the lower part.
 This is done by setting `vertical=false` and `flipaxis=false`.
 Additionally, note that we can call many `Axis` into `fig`, or even `Colorbar`'s and `Legend`'s, and then afterwards build the layout.